Sample roll-out

 Per-game RTP context at Dice

-- Crash anchor signal: Roobet's published Crash RTP at 97 percent suggests the brand's house-edge model is in the 1-3 percent range across originals.
+- Crash anchor signal: Roobet's published Crash RTP at 97 percent suggests Roobet's house-edge model is in the 1-3 percent range across originals.
 For Dice specifically, the expected figure is 96-98 percent.

 - Why undisclosed for non-Crash originals: Roobet publishes the Crash figure openly but does not separately publish per-game RTP for Coinflip, Dice, Mines, Plinko, Mission Uncrossable, Snoops HotBox, or Towers.
 This is a structural transparency gap separate from any single number.

 - Cross-brand standard: Stake Dice, Shuffle dice, Yeet dice, Winna dice, Gamdom dice all publish 99 percent openly.
-Duel dice at verified 99.9 percent.
+Duel dice at verified 100 percent (within allowance).
 Rollbit Dice at verified 99.5 percent.
 The 99 percent cluster baseline is the industry norm; Roobet's undisclosed figure with 97 percent Crash anchor is anti-aligned with this norm.

 - Most plausible Roobet figure: 96-98 percent range, with 97 percent as the most plausible single point estimate.